 Q. How can I monitor what my teen is watching on Discover?

 You and your teen should have regular conversations about appropriate use of Snapchat and watch Discover together.
 You can also unsubscribe from, or see less of, certain Discover content like Publisher Stories, Official Stories and Popular Stories.
 Just press and hold the tile on the Discover screen and tap “Hide” or “Unsubscribe”.

 Q. My teen is concerned about a friend whose Snaps have become focused on depression and self-harm.
 How can we help?

-If you or your teen feel comfortable communicating with that friend, please encourage them to seek help.
-If you don’t feel comfortable engaging with that person, please get in touch with our trust and safety team at Snapchat.
+If you or your teen feel comfortable communicating with that friend, please encourage them to seek out help.
+If you don’t feel comfortable engaging with that person, please reach out to our Trust & Safety team at Snapchat.

 We are committed to providing our users a safe environment where their privacy is protected.
 As part of that commitment, we’ve implemented a few in-app features specifically geared towards addressing self-harm and other safety concerns.
-Snapchatters can use our in-app flag button to contact us and report individuals going through a crisis.
+Snapchatters can use our in-app reporting to reach out to us and report individuals going through a crisis.
 Reported content will capture the Snap or Story and allow us to more fully assess the situation and take appropriate action.

 If you feel someone is in immediate danger, contact your local law enforcement agency right away!

 Q. How do I make sure my teen’s Snapchat account is secure?